48 Life-Saving Organ Donation Statistics & Facts for 2022

 28. Lung transplant waiting list statistics show that the average wait time for a transplant is two years.

 As with many other donor organs, the number of people who need a lung transplant is much higher than the number of available donated lungs.
-Following that, it has been estimated that people wait for a transplant for around two years.
+Following that, people have been estimated to wait for a transplant for around two years.

 29. A single-lung transplant surgery can last 4–8 hours, as per organ donation facts.